plone/cookieplone-templates/templates/add-ons/documentation_starter/{{cookiecutter.__folder_name}}/docs/index.md

 Welcome to the documentation for {{ cookiecutter.title }}!
 {{ cookiecutter.description }}

-This scaffold provides a ready-to-use environment for creating comprehensive documentation for Plone projects, based on [Plone Sphinx Theme](https://github.com/plone/plone-sphinx-theme).
+This scaffold provides a ready-to-use environment for creating comprehensive documentation for {term}`Plone` projects, based on {term}`Plone Sphinx Theme`.

-Built with [Markedly Structured Text (MyST)](https://myst-parser.readthedocs.io/en/latest/), this environment supports rich formatting, directives, and extensions tailored for technical documentation.
+Built with Markedly Structured Text ({term}`MyST`), this environment supports rich formatting, directives, and extensions tailored for technical documentation.

 It's structured following the [Diátaxis](https://diataxis.fr/) documentation framework.